peterchinman/personal-website/public/assets/articles/strictly.md

 When people talk about rhyme they usually mean "perfect rhyme"—

-- "boss" / "toss"
+- boss / toss
-- "pulley" / "bully"
+- pulley / bully

-Perfect rhyme is boring.
-And evil.
+Perfect rhyme is boring and malicious.
 It pushes soulless pedants to say things like "nothing rhymes with orange".
 Rhyme is one of our fundamental tools of linguistic expression, and perfect rhyme flattens it into a pompous child's play-thing.

 So, for the Rhyme Checker I didn't want to ask "do these words rhyme?"
 I wanted, instead, a measure of distance between pronunciations.
-Zero distance: yes, perfect rhyme—but widen the rhyme-aperture and you get to behold the rhyme between "orange" and "door hinge" in all of its glory.
+Zero distance: yes, great, perfect rhyme—but widen the rhyme-aperture and you get to behold the rhyme between "orange" and "door hinge" in all of its glory.
+A little further and you can see "worm" and "swarm".

 ## Step One: Vowels